 9. What about caring for a veteran, what's the highest paid stack?

-A married wartime veteran in Pennsylvania can typically combine: VA Aid & Attendance ($2,874/month for a married veteran), VA Veteran-Directed Care ($2,000/month or so paid to a spouse as caregiver), and VA PCAFC Tier 2 stipend (~$2,565–$3,200/month, paid to a different family caregiver if the spouse is the VDC worker), plus FCSP reimbursement for OOP expenses up to $600/month.
-Total monthly value: easily $8,000–$9,000 when fully stacked.
+A married wartime veteran in Pennsylvania can combine several programs at once: VA Aid & Attendance ($2,874/month for a married veteran), a VA Veteran-Directed Care budget paid to a spouse as caregiver, a VA PCAFC stipend (paid to a different family caregiver if the spouse is the VDC worker), and FCSP reimbursement for out-of-pocket expenses up to $600/month.
+Fully stacked, the combined monthly value can reach several thousand dollars.
 The catch: each program has its own paperwork, accreditation rules, and verification.
 Use a PA-accredited VSO (free, via your county Director of Veterans Affairs), never a paid pension consultant, to navigate.

 10. What's the difference between PCAFC and Veteran-Directed Care?

-VDC gives the veteran a self-directed monthly budget (typically $1,400–$3,000) to spend on the caregivers and supports of their choice, including hiring a spouse, adult child, or friend as a paid worker through an FMS like ACES$ or ARIS Solutions.
+VDC gives the veteran a self-directed monthly budget (set by the VA based on assessed need) to spend on the caregivers and supports of their choice, including hiring a spouse, adult child, or friend as a paid worker through an FMS like ACES$ or ARIS Solutions.

 Both can exist in one household, but not for the same hours of the same caregiver.
 Many PA veteran-caregiver households have a spouse paid through VDC and a different family member receiving the PCAFC stipend.